Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-74-ride-to-hell.md

 Really, Loomi tried not to take advantage.
 Truly.
 But he did have a weakness for Talamay...

 He chittered, "Of course.
 Your house has a fiery brew!
 I find it best enjoyed sparingly."
 By fire he meant of course the spices, which unusually included a few Earth-sourced treasures.
 By volume it was eighty percent pure ethanol (apparently extremely high-proof by Human standards), but so were most Gaoian drinks.
-"Anyway...I can hardly warm any drinks if I’m pinned to the floor, My Father…"
+"Anyway...
+I can hardly warm any drinks if I’m pinned to the floor, My Father…"

 "Right, right…"